JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 ### Kubernetes health checks

 In the [previous article]({{ site.baseurl }}{% post_url 2019-11-07-worker-service-in-kubernetes-with-health-checks %}), we created a worker service with health checks enabled.
-Here, we'll hook it up to the infrastructure so kubernetes can be made aware of the status of the worker service.
+Here, we'll hook it up to the infrastructure so Kubernetes can be made aware of the status of the worker service.

 Kubernetes has two functionalities for checking the health of a pod: